dyl-lee/stock-analysis/README.md

 The name of the game is improving readability and decreasing the time it takes for code to run.

-Get pictures of:
-* 2017 and 2018 with time and output included (4 pictures)

 ## yearValueAnalysis breakdown
 The dataset was presorted with stock tickers in alphabetical order with each stock ordered in increasing chronological order.
 We first set the stage for the analysis of the stocks by:
 1. initializing several variables like yearValue, startTime, endTime, RowCount,